All Products

 1. Overview

-API Gateway plug-ins allow you to obtain parameter values from requests, responses, or system context and use custom conditional expressions to judge the parameter values.
-This topic describes how to define parameters and how to write conditional expressions.
+In plug-ins, you can retrieve parameters from the current request, response, or system context and then use custom conditional expressions to evaluate them.
+This topic describes how to define parameters and write conditional expressions.

 2. Parameter definitions